toddbranch/ECE383/labs/lab2/index.md

 The method described above is what was used by the instructor to implement this lab.
 However, there are more elegant, modular, and resource efficient ways to implement this game.

-Using a more modular hardware design would simplify the addition of game logic – for example, expanding our game to implement a rudimentary version of Breakout or adding a game menu system for high scores, difficulty level, and etcetera.
+Using a more modular hardware design would simplify the addition of game logic - for example, expanding our game to implement a rudimentary version of Breakout or adding a game menu system for high scores, difficulty level, and etcetera.
 This is highly desirable if you plan to build on this logic for your final project.

 ## Lab Hints

 - Use a package header to define global constants (e.g, size of paddle_width, ball_radius; the states common to both FSMs, etc.)
 - When checking the boundary conditions within a state, use only one if statement with elsif/else clauses.
 Using multiple if statements in parallel can have unintended consequences.
 Even better, you can do all your bounds checking with combinational statements.
 This is less likely to have unintended consequences.
-- Make sure you don’t infer any latches in your design!
+- Make sure you don't infer any latches in your design!
 In the past, this was the cause of most hardware implement issues.

 ## Extra Credit
 Add additional features to this lab for extra credit.
 Here are a few ideas, but you can come up with your own as well: